Pukaskwa National Park

 4. Some Must-Know Facts about Pukaskwa National Park

-• Some of the meanings of Pukaskwa Park include: “eaters of fish,” “something evil,” or “safe harbour.”
+- Some of Pukaskwa Park’s meanings include “eaters of fish,” “something evil,” or “safe harbour.“

-• Hattie Cove Campground Canada can be accessed from Highway 627, only road access.
+- Hattie Cove Campground Canada can be accessed from Highway 627, which is the only road access.

-• Pukaskwa National is only Ontario’s wildlife park in Canada, as it is the national park system of Canada.
+- Pukaskwa National is only Ontario’s wildlife park in Canada, as it is Canada’s national park system.

 5. Frequently Asked Questions (FAQs)